mickley/EMU/Modules/ds3231/Readme.md

 ### Features
-* Two alarms that when triggered can send either a low output or a square wave over the alarm pin
+* Two alarms that when triggered can send either a LOW output or a square wave over the alarm pin (INT/SQW)
-* A 32khz square wave output
+* A 32khz square wave output on the 32kHz pin
-* Battery-backed operation using a CR2032 battery that lasts years, and can run the alarm outputs
+* Battery-backed timekeeping using a CR2032 battery that lasts years, and can run the alarm outputs and square waves
-* An 8-bit temperature sensor
+* An 8-bit temperature sensor with 0.25 °C resolution and 3 °C accuracy
 * This module can return the date and time in a variety of formats

 ### Required Firmware Modules